-A triple berry pie wrapped up in an ultra-flaky flavorful gluten-free crust laced with vanilla and cardamom.
+This gluten-free berry pie has a homemade ultra-flaky flavorful gluten-free crust made with whole grain gluten-free flours and laced with vanilla and cardamom.
 Perfect for summer's fresh ripe fruit and just as good in the winter with a bag of your favorite frozen berries!
 Best served with vanilla ice cream on top!

 This is the summer berry pie you need in your life, wrapped up in a flaky gluten-free crust laced with a hint of vanilla and cardamom to keep it exciting.
-You could save it for a special occasion (Labor Day?
-National Hammock Day?...), but honestly, in our house, we make pie just because PIE.
-Summer demands pie à la mode.
+You could save it for a special occasion, but honestly, in our house, we make pie just because PIE.
+Summer demands pie à la mode, whether it be this one or my delicious gluten-free strawberry rhubarb pie with a crumb topping.

 I know I've probably said this plenty of times before, but it's entirely true in the case of this gluten-free cardamom pie crust: using gluten-free flours in your baking can add so much flavor to the final product.
-In this case, Bob's Red Mill's gluten-free oat and millet flours are the flavor hitters, adding rustic whole grain notes that pop in a buttery flaky pie crust.
+In this case, gluten-free sorghum and millet flours are the flavor hitters, adding rustic whole grain notes that pop in a buttery flaky pie crust.

 Recipe